BECOME A SURF INSTRUCTOR

 What’s Included In The Surf Instructor Course

-This is an amazing all inclusive week packed full of surfing, yoga, healthy delicious food and generally good times.
-The goal is that you don’t have to dip in to your wallet at all once you are with us, so you can relax and get on with enjoying your holiday!
+This is an amazing all inclusive course packed full of surfing, yoga, healthy delicious food and generally good times.
+The goal is that you don’t have to dip in to your wallet once you are with us, so you can relax and get on with enjoying your surf trip!

 • Accommodation for the duration of the course